guusj/books/Warbreaker_BrandonSanderson.md

 The priestess bowed her head.
 “My pardons, Your Grace, but I have already asked fourteen times.
 Goddess Allmother is growing impatient with your requests, and she instructed me not to respond to them anymore.”
 “Did she give the same command to the other priestesses?”
 The priestess paused.
 “Well, no, Your Grace.”
 “Wonderful,” Lightsong said.
 “Send for one of them.
 Then send _her_ to ask Allmother if she will see me.”
 The priestess sighed audibly; Lightsong considered that something of a victory.
 Allmother’s priests were among the most pious—and most humble—in the court.
 If he could annoy them, he could annoy anyone.
 He waited, hands on hips, as the priestess went to do his bidding.
 Allmother could give them orders and commands, but she couldn’t tell them to completely ignore Lightsong.
 After all, he was a god too.
-As long as he asked them to something other than what Allmother had explicitly forbidden, they had to obey.
+As long as he asked them to do something other than what Allmother had explicitly forbidden, they had to obey.
 Even if it annoyed their goddess.
 “I’m developing a new skill,” Lightsong said.
 “Irritation by proxy!”
 Llarimar sighed.
 “What about your speech to Goddess Blushweaver a few days ago, Your Grace?
 It seemed to imply that you were _not_ going to annoy people as much.”
 “I said nothing of the sort,” Lightsong said.
 “I simply said that I was coming to recognize within myself a little more of the person I used to be.
 That doesn’t mean I’m going to discard all the progress I’ve made over the last few years.”
 “Your sense of self-awareness is remarkable, Your Grace.”